 American pop culture that is inclusive of Indigenous communities

 Movies and TV shows can provide a window into the lives and cultures of the characters depicted in ways that can both dismantle and reinforce cultural stereotypes.
-When consuming movies and TVs shows that depict characters and cultures different from your own, be careful not to allow the dramatization to nurture harmful stereotypes.
-No cultural dramatization can fully represent the spectrum of human qualities, characteristics and cultures of any particular group of people.
+When consuming movies and TV shows that depict characters and cultures different from your own, be careful not to allow the dramatization to nurture harmful stereotypes.
+No cultural dramatization can fully represent the spectrum of human qualities, characteristics, and cultures of any particular group of people.

 Movies & Documentaries